 Since Four O’Clocks bloom in the evening, plant them where you’re sure to see them and catch a whiff of their fragrance.
 Place pots of Four O'Clocks on decks or plant along walkways and on the edges of seating areas.
 They mingle and grow through other plants nicely, making a nice underplanting.
 Hummingbirds will visit your garden because they are attracted to Four O'Clock's tubular flowers.

 Soil: Four O’Clocks ares not particular about soil pH, but do best in a soil that is neutral to slightly acidic.
 They are heavy feeders, though, and a rich, well-draining soil is ideal.
 They can go dormant if left in dry conditions for too long.

-Planting Four O’Clocks: Where perennial, you can divide and replant Four O'Clock tubers pretty much anytime.
+Planting Four O’Clocks: Where FOur O'Clocks are perennial, you can divide and replant the tubers pretty much anytime.
 In colder climates, tubers can be dug and stored in the fall, to be replanted when the soil warms in the spring.

-Four O'Clocks can also be grown from seed.
-The easiest method is to direct seed them outdoors, just before your last frost date.
-Soaking the seeds over night, before planting, can speed germination, but the seeds germinate almost as quickly as they grow.
+Soaking the seeds overnight, before planting, can speed germination, but the seeds germinate almost as quickly as the plants grow.
 Chances are good that if you allow your plants to go to seed in the fall, they will self-seed in the garden.
 Seedlings can be easily pulled and moved to another section

 Where perennial, cut back old Four O’Clock stems in the spring and give them a shot of fertilizer, if your soil is poor.
 Mulch around the plants, to keep the soil moist and the plants blooming.